faniabdullah/faniabdullah/README.md

 </a>
 <br /> <br />
-Hi there, my name is Fani Abdullah, and also known as fani, Front-end Developer, Back end Developer, and VR/AR Enthusiast from Indonesia.
-I'm a College Students at STMIK Tasikmalaya
+Hi there, my name is Fani Abdullah, and also known as fani, Front-end Developer and VR/AR Enthusiast from Indonesia. and currently I'm interested in learning more about backend developers but after I learned ReachJS & NodeJS hehe I'm a College Students at STMIK Tasikmalaya
 <br />

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on something cool :wink:;
-- 🌱 I’m currently learning NodeJS,ReactJS & Laravel
+- 🌱 I’m currently learning NodeJS,ReactJS
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: You may follow me on LinkedIn, Instagram [@fabduul](https://www.instagram.com/fabduul/);
 - What i'm currently working on: My personal website coming soon!